The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 March 1st through March 28th.
 Twenty successful releases.
 Every time, Claude Code passes the password through the same shell-quote → eval pipeline.
 The backslash gets added every time.
 Password matches every time.
 Everything works beautifully.

 April 4th.
 Claude Code updates from 2.1.86 to 2.1.92.
-In the new version, the ! escaping behavior is fixed — the password is now passed cleanly, without the phantom backslash.
+In the new version, the ! escaping is fixed.
+The password is now passed cleanly, without the phantom backslash.
 But the key still expects mypassword\!.

 The correct password no longer matches.